Intellectual disability treatment

 ID can be classified as mild, moderate, severe, or profound.
 This depends on the severity of delays that the individual demonstrates.

-In addition to deficits in intellectual functioning, individuals with ID also have deficits in language and pragmatic skills including areas such as:
+In addition to deficits in intellectual functioning, individuals with ID also have deficits in language and pragmatic skills, in areas such as:

 As a result of these deficits, individuals with ID require support with functional, daily activities like successfully functioning at school or work, completing household tasks, using transportation, and completing personal care tasks.